-The temperature scale (High/Low) is automatically changed based on a percentage of the scene temperature, however if the measured object is too small the scale will not change.
+The temperature scale (High/Low) is automatically changed based on a fixed percentage of 10% of the scene above a temperature threshold.

 Note: Temperature scale changes are seamless, and cause no interruption in operation.

 What is automatic calibration and when does it occur?